-A hunger cue is a signal produced by your body in order to tell you “Hey!
+A hunger or fullness cue is your body’s message saying “Hey!
 I need some energy!” or “Hey!
 I’ve got enough energy!”.
 In essence, it’s your body’s natural way of regulating how much you eat to have the right amount of energy (i.e. food).

-This natural energy regulation system is directed by appetite hormones that our body produces such as the two main ones we think of, leptin and ghrelin.
+How much we feel hunger and fullness is coordinated by two different appetite hormones that our body produces, including leptin and ghrelin.
 Let’s briefly discuss both of those, shall we?

 What Is Leptin?

-First, leptin can be influenced by several things, such as weight loss which can decrease the amount of leptin in the body.
-This may contribute to the fact that we see so many diets fail, resulting in actually increasing weight in the long run.
-You body starts to notice “Hey… I’m not getting enough energy… something is wrong…” So, it tries to fix it by decreasing your amount of fullness hormone, leptin, in order to drive you to give it more energy.
+First, leptin levels can be influenced by several things, including weight loss.
+Weight loss can actually decrease the amount of leptin in the body.
+This may contribute to the fact that we see so many diets “fail”, resulting in weight gain in the long run.

-If you’ve ever been on a diet before and realize after a little while on said diet that you get hungry, this can explain it!
+If you’ve ever been on a diet before and realize after a little while that you get hungrier and hungrier, this can explain it!
 It’s not your lack of willpower, it’s your body literally trying to save itself.

 Also, while you might think that those who have more fat on their bodies would have high leptin levels and therefore lower appetites, that’s not always the case.
 One can also develop leptin resistance, meaning that even though their fat cells are producing leptin, the message leptin is saying of “Hey, I’m full now!” isn’t being received.
 It’s like getting a bunch of text messages with abbreviations and emojis that you don’t understand.

 What Can Be Done About Leptin Resistance?

-The research here is unfolding, and more needs to be done on this area of leptin resistance.
-However I think the biggest impact that we can have in order to stop this phenomenon from happening is to end dieting and restrictive tendencies, as we know this leads to weight gain, which means more fat cells, which may mean higher likelihood of leptin sensitivity happening.
+The research here is unfolding, and more needs to be done.
+However, I firmly believe that the biggest impact that we can have to stop leptin resistance from happening is to end dieting and restrictive tendencies.
+We now better understand that dieting leads to weight gain in the long run, which means more fat cells, which may mean a higher likelihood of leptin resistance happening.

 I’d suggest giving my blog post on the set point weight theory a read if you’re wondering more about the topic of weight.
 Also, my post on wanting weight loss and intuitive eating will be very helpful!